EDI API Server Installation

 If you prefer not to use Docker, you can install the API Server as a service directly.
 The API Server is a Java/SpringBoot application, so you will need to install Java and configure running the API Server as a service.

-Installing and Running API Server with Docker Compose
+Installing and Running API Server with Docker

 On Linux you may need to run sudo for all docker commands.